 Eco-savvy couples will also appreciate the ikebana floral style as the techniques applied often embody the values of sustainability.
 For instance, we stay away from using floral foam, which is harmful to nature and human.
 Instead we use alternative floral mechanics like chicken wire and floral frogs.

-But what is ikebana?
-Here I’ll share with you what ikebana is, which wedding styles it is great for, and how ikebana complements each wedding style.
+So what is ikebana?
+Read on and I’ll share with you briefly what ikebana is, which wedding styles it is great for, and how ikebana complements each wedding style.

 Firstly, what is ikebana?